tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 ```

 In the preceding code block, we demonstrated how to launch the kernel that modifies the correct buffer.
-It's important to note that Rust's mutability safety doesn't apply in this context; the context has the capability to execute any mutable operation on any buffer.
+It's important to note that Rust's mutability safety doesn't apply here; the context has the capability to execute any mutable operation on any buffer.
-While this isn't a problem in the previous scenario where we only modify the newly created output buffer, it's wise to keep this in mind.
+While this isn't a problem in the previous scenario where we only modify the newly created output buffer, it is wise to keep this in mind.

 ## Backward

 Now that the custom backend trait is implemented for the WGPU backend, you can use it to invoke the `matmul_add_relu_custom` function.
 However, calculating gradients is not yet possible at this stage.
-If your use case doesn't extend beyond inference, there's no need to implement any of the following code.
+If your use case does not extend beyond inference, there is no need to implement any of the following code.

 For the backward pass, we will leverage the backend implementation from `burn-autodiff`, which is actually generic over the backend.
-Instead of crafting our own kernel for the backward pass, we will use our fused kernel for the forward pass only and compute the gradient with basic operations.
+Instead of crafting our own WGSL kernel for the backward pass, we will use our fused kernel only for the forward pass, and compute the gradient using basic operations.

 ```rust, ignore
 // Implement our custom backend trait for any backend that also implements our custom backend trait.